matisku/ansible-teamcity-server/README.md

 ## Dependencies
 ----------------

-This role depends on java role.
+This role depends on java role and MySQL database running.
+You can use external database or setup a local one with `geerlingguy.mysql` ansible role

 ## Example Playbook
 ----------------